Ernest Howard Griffiths: Academic career

 Griffiths was appointed principal of the University College of South Wales and Monmouthshire, Cardiff in 1901 and given a professorship in experimental philosophy.
+He was the institution' second ever principals, having succeeded the inaugural principal John Viriamu Jones.
 He was a Fellow of Jesus College, Oxford in 1905, 1909, 1913, and 1917, as part of a system whereby a college fellowship rotated amongst the principals of Welsh university colleges.
+Griffiths's tenure at Cardiff saw the construction of new college buildings in Cathays Park, notably the Viriamu Jones Memorial Laboratory, which was completed in 1909.